2024 United States presidential election in Massachusetts

 The 2024 United States presidential election in Massachusetts was held on Tuesday, November 5, 2024, as part of the 2024 United States elections.
 Massachusetts voters chose electors to represent them in the Electoral College via a popular vote.
-The state of Massachusetts has 11 electoral votes in the Electoral College.
+Eleven members of the Electoral College came from Massachusetts.

 A New England state, Massachusetts has been a Democratic leaning state since 1928, and a Democratic stronghold since 1960, and is considered a deeply blue state today.
-Democrats have consistently defeated Republicans by large margins in Massachusetts since 1996.
+(Note: George H. W. Bush was the last Republican presidential nominee to win any counties in Massachusetts in 1988.)
+Democrats have consistently defeated Republicans by large margins in Massachusetts since 1992.
 In 2020, Joe Biden won the state by more than 33%, the largest margin since Lyndon B. Johnson in 1964.

-Harris won Massachusetts along with every county in the state.
-She won by a 25 point margin.
-This was an 8-point shift toward the Republican Party from 2020, and Harris’s margin was smaller than the 2016 margin.

-This was part of a trend of blue states, such as New York, California, and Illinois, which all swung significantly towards Republicans.
+Kamala Harris won Massachusetts along with every county in the state.
+She defeated Donald Trump by 25 points.
+This was an eight-point shift toward the Republican Party from 2020, and Harris's margin was smaller than that for Hillary Clinton in 2016.
+Despite Harris winning over 60% of the vote in the state and every county there, Massachusetts had one of the largest swings of any state, swinging by more than the national swing of about 6%.
+(Note: New York and New Jersey had the largest swings towards Trump in 2024, swinging by over 10 percentage points.)
+This was part of a trend of blue states, such as New York, New Jersey, California (Harris's home state), and Illinois, which all swung significantly towards Republicans.